Robert Allan (mineralogist): Life

-In 1828, he was elected a Fellow of the Geological Society due to his contributions to mineralogy.
+In 1828, he was elected a Fellow of the Geological Society for his contributions to mineralogy.
 He was admitted an advocate at the Scottish Bar in 1829.
 In 1832, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was James Crawford Gregory.

 He died on 6 June 1863 at home at 4 Hillside Crescent in the Calton district of Edinburgh.
 He is buried in Dean Cemetery.
-The grave lies at the beginning of the narrow south-west spur.
+His grave lies at the beginning of the narrow south-west spur.
 His wife Matilda Allan (1808–1872) lies with him.

-He had inherited his father’s mineral collection in 1833 and in later life sold their joint collection to Robert Greg who, on his own death, passed the large and important collection to the British Museum.
+He had inherited his father’s mineral collection in 1833, and in later life, sold their joint collection to Robert Greg, who on his own death, passed the large and important collection to the British Museum.
 It now forms a major portion of the mineral collection.

 His grandson was the agriculturalist, Sir Robert George Allan FRSE (1879–1972).